artemik/r2dbc-jdbc-vertx-issue-190/README.md

   - However, DatabaseClient is something on top of R2DBC, and even though it's not a full ORM, a more fair comparison would probably be to Hibernate than raw JDBC (Hibernate wasn't tested here).
 Anyway, DatabaseClient still seems too slow, and I expect Hibernate to perform better (especially with projections/DTOs), even without 1st level Hibernate cache.
 - Weird case - in WebFlux, without custom LoopResources but with (!) `ConnectionPool.warmup()` (who is supposed to make things faster), the performance drops from 25.5 secs to 41.5 secs.
 Without warmup - it's fine.
 - Without `ConnectionPool.warmup()`, the very first R2DBC run is several times slower than subsequent ones.
 It's the whole full first run - it doesn't speed up to the end or anything like that (even though I see all connections being established on DB side).
 Apparently, it means R2DBC needs zero load to reconfigure something internally.
 In theory, it means if you chip in your app into high load cluster without warmup (manual, not just R2DBC `ConnectionPool.warmup()`), your app may be very slow forever.
 It doesn't happen to Vertx.

+### Multi-record SELECT
+- R2DBC is affected by WebFlux here as well.
+Details are mentioned in "How to Interpret R2DBC Results" sections above.
+- Vertx has no issues.

 Lastly, this benchmark is not an all-around drivers comparison, however the R2DBC issues observed here seem to be fundamental and therefore affecting different types of queries/workloads.